 Names of Angels in the Bible

-For all the cultural hype about angels, there are few specific names of angels mentioned in the Bible.
+For all the cultural hype about angels, a few specific names of angels are mentioned in the Bible.
 None of the narratives in the Bible are specifically about an angel or group of angels.
-Instead, mention of angels portrays them as ancillary characters delivering a message, helping one of God’s servants, or in warfare on behalf of God’s people.
+Instead, mentioning angels portrays them as ancillary characters delivering a message, helping one of God’s servants, or in warfare on behalf of God’s people.

 Angels exist as God’s servants ministering to mankind.
-In the story of God, his Son, and his people as told in the Bible, angels are supporting characters.
+As the Bible tells, angels are supporting characters in the story of God, his Son, and his people.
 Therefore, readers receive limited information about these heavenly helpers.

 Yet fascinatingly, God’s Word names two specifically–and their vastly opposing missions.

 Gabriel might well be the most well-known angel name.
 Anyone that knows the story of the birth of Christ remembers that an angel plays a part in the famous story.

 The angel Gabriel appears by name on four different occasions in Scripture: